-Patrice Lawrence is the judge for the Young Adult and childrens’ category in the London Writers Awards.
+Patrice Lawrence is the judge for the Young Adult and children’s category in the London Writers Awards.
 Patrice’s debut YA novel, Orangeboy (Hodder), was greeted with a critical and prize-winning storm.
 Indigo Donut (Hodder), Patrice’s second novel, met with great reviews and was Book of the Week in The Times, The Observer and The Sunday Times.
-We discuss the importance of a critique group and structured support.
+Spread the Word’s Francesca Baker and Patrice discussed the importance of a critique group and structured support.

 Francesca Baker: You’ve been part of a writing critique group a bit like the London Writers Awards.
 Can you describe what it was like?

 Patrice: Initially, joining a critique group was terrifying.
 I had no confidence in my skills and everyone else had more knowledge about the craft and process of writing than me.
 Giving your work up for critique feels like offering up your heart on a plate with a sharp knife next to it.
 Gradually, though, I allowed myself to trust the other members, understanding that everyone wanted the best for each other.
 I learnt when to accept opinion – often when it was unanimous! – and when to put it aside.
 Sometimes, I put critique aside for a while then come back to it later when I knew it was right.

 Francesca: How did being part of writing group scheme benefit you?

 Patrice: It would have taken Orangeboy longer to be published without my critique group.
 Thanks to them, I eventually divested the manuscript of a terrible subplot and changed the perspective from third person to first which enabled me to inhabit the character and see through his eyes more vividly.
 However, I have learned so much from critiquing other people’s work – particularly about structure, plot, point of view and characterisation.